 How to disarm.
 There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, and they use the silent treatment to hurt us.
 We use no contact to heal us.
-Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer, beg, pled or apologise, just leave them be, they can not play if you’re not playing with them, they can not fight if your not fighting and they can not control if they have lost the control of your mind.
+Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer beg, pled or apologised, just leave them be.
+They can not play if you’re not playing with them.
+They can not fight if you’re not fighting, and they can not control if they have lost the control of your mind.

 5. Turning up the volume.

 When they over talk us.
 When they get angry and feel as though they are losing control of the conversation, they will turn up the volume.
 They do this to shock, confuse, intimated and basically bully us into submission.
 This is because when we feel intimated, our rational thinking, our best defence is weak.
 They are using more physiological warfare against us.
 This is when they lack intelligence over the conversation.
 So they have to talk louder and over us to dominate the conversation and take back control.

 How to disarm.
 Stop talking.
 They are not interested in your point of view, and they want to scare you into taking on their opinions, turn your ears off.
 Go into your own mind and focus on your own opinions and thoughts.